SpazzTL/NovelpiaMetadata/README.md

-\.jsonl includes [id,title,synopsis,author,tags,isAdult,publicationStatus,coverUrl, likeCount, chapterCount] and some other info \
+\.jsonl includes [id,title,synopsis,author,tags,isAdult,publicationStatus,coverUrl, likeCount, chapterCount] and some other info \ <br>
-forbidden.txt includes ALL novel that have been deleted or limited to admin access
+forbidden.txt includes ALL novel that have been deleted or limited to admin access<br>
+novelpia_covers.txt includes link to covers (2GB)